Alumsdesigns/standup-updates-app/README.md

 ### Future Features

-Following a successful MVP launch, the Daily Log can be further developed over a short period to improve usability and user experience.
+Following a successful MVP launch, the Standup Update App can be further developed over a short period to improve usability and user experience.

 * Smartphone support – make the app responsive and easy to use on mobile devices.

 * Web features – add an About page, Contact info, and helpful resources for new users.

-* Export options – allow users to download or share their log (e.g., PDF, email).
+* Export options – allows users to download or share their log via google sheets options PDF.

 * Notifications – send reminders or confirmations via email/SMS when a log is saved.